15 Jan 2019 • Children & Families

 And finally we really need some volunteers to make this work please!
 Let us kow if you are interested or have a skill you can offer.
 Thank you!
 Any other questions or queries please message me, or email me on email@example.com.

-We had a wonderful Pet Blessing Service at the end of January!
+We had a wonderful Pet Blessing Service last year!

 There were 14 dogs, 2 cats, a guinea-pig and a few more beside (and some cuddly toys) as well as our friends the two Shetland ponies.